countingstarch/geometry/README.md

 ## To-Do List
 * Make it actually calculate whether the object will fit in the door
-* Earn the Fields Medal, Abel Prize, and other rewards for work on the moving sofa problem
+* Earn the Fields Medal, Abel Prize, and other renowned math rewards for work on the moving sofa problem
 * Interactive WebGL canvas to preview
 * A decent interface
 * Themes?